Little Mighty Mack is cancer free!

 On 13 May 2021, Mackenzie "Mighty Mack" Friedman was diagnosed with acute myeloid leukaemia (AML).
-Seemingly overnight, the perfectly healthy four-month-old became a very ill cancer patient in need of urgent treatment - and a bone marrow transplant, which she had in early January 2022.
+The four-month-old needed urgent treatment and a bone marrow transplant, which she had in early January 2022.
 100 days after the transplant, Mackenzie was declared cancer free.

 On Saturday, 8 May she woke up a little fussy with a slight fever, which she'd never had before.
 As a first-time mom I naturally overthought it, so we took her to our GP, Dr Colin Kahanowitz.
 He couldn't detect any signs of infection but told us to come back the next day if she was still ill.
 Although her fever had broken, we decided to take her back to him.
 He told us that "Something's just not sitting right with me" and sent us to Mediclinic Sandton to see a paediatrician.
 We stayed overnight while they did some tests.

-My husband Bronson and I were in complete shock when we were told our little girl had acute myeloid leukaemia (AML) - cancer of the white blood cells.
+My husband, Bronson, and I were in complete shock when we were told our little girl had acute myeloid leukaemia (AML), cancer of the white blood cells.
 We received the news from Dr Nadia Beringer, our oncologist, five days after the onset of her symptoms.
-Cancer has thankfully never been close to home for us.
+Cancer had thankfully never been close to home for us.
 We'd heard about other people's parents being diagnosed with cancer, but never someone's child.
 You kind of go from completely normal - Mackenzie having a fever and a possible bacterial infection - to total disbelief at the fact that she has been diagnosed with cancer.

 Getting our ducks in a row

 My husband and I were both all over the show, struggling with every imaginable type of emotion - anxiety, denial, terror and more.
-Strangely enough Bronson's practical side as an independent wealth manager kicked in straight away.
-One of the very first things he did was to phone our Discovery Health Medical Scheme consultant, as he knew we were going to need their support.
-Aside from being Discovery Health Medical Scheme members, our portfolio also includes Discovery's short-term and life insurance products as well as income protection.
+Strangely enough, Bronson's practical side as an independent wealth manager kicked in straight away.
+One of the very first things he did was phone Discovery Health Medical Scheme, as he knew we were going to need their support.
+Aside from being Discovery Health Medical Scheme members, our portfolio also includes Discovery's short term and life insurance products as well as income protection.
 For that, we thank God as we are both self-employed.
 Just having the confirmation that they were going to be with us on our journey gave us some much-needed reassurance.

 Starting the cancer treatment journey